compgenomics2019/Team2-GenomeAssembly/README.md

 **Input options**: One input directory must be spefied.

 `-i` Raw data directory: specify the path of your input directory.
 You could have several files in the directory.
 The script will assemble all the raw data for you.
+The raw data must be **fastq** file.

 **Other options**: